Lazar Marin: Botev Plovdiv

-2014-15 season
+2014–15 season

-On 7 December 2014 Lazar Marin was included in the starting lineup as a left defender during the 2-0 win over PFC Haskovo.
-A week later he played again 90 minutes and made a solid performance during the 1-0 loss from Ludogorets Razgrad.
+On 7 December 2014, Marin was included in the starting lineup as a left defender during a 2–0 win over PFC Haskovo.
+A week later he played again 90 minutes and made a solid performance during a 1–0 loss from Ludogorets Razgrad.

-On 15 March 2015 Marin participated in the final 30 minutes during the important 2-0 home win of Botev Plovdiv over CSKA Sofia.
+On 15 March 2015, Marin participated in the final 30 minutes during a 2–0 home win of Botev Plovdiv over CSKA Sofia.
 He came on as a substitute for Momchil Tsvetanov and played on the atypical for him position of a left midfielder.
-A week later, on 22 March, Marin again came on as a substitute and again played on the same position during the 0-0 draw with Ludogorets Razgrad.
+A week later, on 22 March, Marin again came on as a substitute and again played on the same position during the 0–0 draw with Ludogorets Razgrad.

-On 18 April Lazar Marin was included in the starting lineup for the 1-1 draw with Beroe Stara Zagora.
+On 18 April Marin was included in the starting lineup for the 1–1 draw with Beroe Stara Zagora.
 He played well but was replaced on the half time due to an injury.

-On 3 May 2015 Marin came on a substitute and made an assist for the goal of Tomáš Jirsák during the 1-3 defeat from Ludogorets Razgrad.
+On 3 May 2015, Marin came on a substitute and made an assist for the goal of Tomáš Jirsák during the 3–1 defeat from Ludogorets Razgrad.

 Soon after Petar Penchev decided to start using Lazar Marin in more attacking role he scored his first goal in A grupa.
-On 16 May Marin opened the score with a right footed shot, although he prefers to play with the left foot, during the 3-2 win over CSKA Sofia.
+On 16 May Marin opened the score with a right footed shot, although he prefers to play with the left foot, during the 3–2 win over CSKA Sofia.
 In the same game Marin also provided an assist to Ivan Tsvetkov.
-A week later, on 23 May, Marin scored again but this time Botev Plovdiv lost with 1-2 the away game versus Beroe Stara Zagora.
+A week later, on 23 May, Marin scored again but this time Botev Plovdiv lost with 2–1 the away game versus Beroe Stara Zagora.

-2015-16 season
+2015–16 season

-Lazar Marin established as a regular first team player for Botev Plovdiv during 2015-16 season.
+Lazar Marin established as a regular first team player for Botev Plovdiv during 2015–16 season.
 He participated in all of the first 10 matches in A Grupa and received 5 yellow cards.
 He missed the 11th round due to a ban.

 In the beginning of 2016, after the arrival of Ihor Oshchypko, Marin lost his regular place in the starting line-up.
-On 6 March, he came on as a substitute during the 1-1 away draw with Beroe Stara Zagora.
+On 6 March, he came on as a substitute during the 1–1 away draw with Beroe Stara Zagora.

-On 24 April Lazar Marin was in the starting line-up and scored a goal during the 1-2 defeat from Lokomotiv Plovdiv.
+On 24 April Marin was in the starting line-up and scored a goal during the 2–1 defeat from Lokomotiv Plovdiv.
 Five days later, on 29 April, Marin was in the starting line-up during the 2-2 draw with PFC Pirin Blagoevgrad.

 Return to Botev

 In January 2017, Marin returned to Botev Plovdiv as a free agent.
-On 18 February, he made his debut after the come back during the 1-0 away win over Lokomotiv Gorna Oryahovitsa.
+On 18 February, he made his debut after the come back during the 1–0 away win over Lokomotiv Gorna Oryahovitsa.

-On 24 May 2017 Lazar Marin played an important role in the historical 2-1 win over Ludogorets Razgrad in the Bulgarian Cup final and won the cup with Botev Plovdiv.
+On 24 May 2017, Marin played an important role in the historical 2–1 win over Ludogorets Razgrad in the Bulgarian Cup final and won the cup with Botev Plovdiv.

 Torpedo Kutaisi

-On 1 July 2018, Marin signed a one year contract with Georgian club Torpedo Kutaisi.
+On 1 July 2018, Marin signed a one-year contract with Georgian club Torpedo Kutaisi.

+Hebar Pazardzhik

+In June 2023, Marin joined Hebar.